Key Takeaways

 The challenges of silk production in France

 These passionate artisans face many challenges.
 First of all, the cost of labor in France does not allow production on a large scale.
-In addition, silkworm diseases always present a risk.
+Additionally, silkworm diseases still pose a risk.

 Finally, foreign competition with Asia, where silk is 4 to 5 times cheaper, is difficult to overcome.
 Only a small high-end niche makes French production profitable.